Things to do in the city of Kraków (Cracow) with kids

 Attractions of Krakow: Main Market Square and the Old Town

-If you need a quick snack – you will find carts selling a traditional Krakow snack on the market square or in one of the streets of the old town – a bagel (in Polish: obwarzanek).
-It’s a braided ring-shaped bread sprinkled with salt, poppy or sesame seeds.
+If you need a quick snack, you will find carts selling a traditional Krakow snack on the market square or in one of the streets of the old town – a bagel (in Polish: obwarzanek).
+It’s a braided ring-shaped bread sprinkled with salt, poppy, or sesame seeds.
 Kraków bagels!

-And if you want to spoil your children – you can buy sweet cotton candy (in Polish: wata cukrowa) on the street.
+And if you want to spoil your children, you can buy sweet cotton candy (in Polish: wata cukrowa) on the street.

 When you get tired, a nice break is a horse-drawn carriage ride.
-A basic tour with horse and carriage (from the Old Town down to the Wawel Castle) takes about 20 minutes.
+A basic tour with a horse and carriage (from the Old Town down to the Wawel Castle) takes about 20 minutes.

 There are several routes to choose from – they have a card with information in English and prices (when there are not many tourists interested in these rides, you can negotiate the price).
 When renting some horse-drawn carriages, you can even pay by card.

 If you are in the Old Market Square and it gets too warm or too cold, we recommend visiting the underground museum, which is located right under the market square!
 The museum is called Rynek Underground/Rynek Podziemny (website in English).
 During the archaeological excavations, many traces of the medieval history of Krakow were discovered here.
-A unique archaeological reserve with an area of 4,000 m² was established under the Market Square and in 2010, a museum and a tourist route were opened.
+A unique archaeological reserve with an area of 4,000 m² was established under the Market Square, and in 2010, a museum and a tourist route were opened.

 As the museum is relatively small and very popular with tourists, it is worth buying tickets in advance (online tickets).
 Free admission for children up to 7 years old.
 Entrance to the museum through the Cloth Hall (Sukiennice) from the side of St. Mary’s Church (Bazylika Mariacka).
-Audioguides are available in English, German, French, Spanish, Italian, Russian.
+Audioguides are available in English, German, French, Spanish, Italian, and Russian.

 Photo source: Muzeum Rynek Podziemny